Financial Crimes 2008

 • Be wary of strangers and unsolicited contacts, as well as high-pressure sales techniques.

-• Understand what you are signing and agreeing to and do not sign any blank forms.
-If you do not understand, re-read the documents or seek assistance from an attorney.
+• Understand what you are signing and agreeing to, Do not sign any blank forms.
+If you do not understand, re-read the documents, or seek assistance from an attorney or third party.

 • Make sure the name on your application matches the name on your identification.

 • Review the title history of the home you are anticipating to purchase, to determine if the property has been sold multiple times within a short period.
 It could mean that this property has been “flipped,” and the value falsely inflated.

 • Know and understand the terms of your mortgage.
 Check your personal information against the information as listed on the loan documents to ensure it is accurate and complete.